Discoveri-org/Discoveri/README.md

 ##### Job preparation and management  in a cluster (to complete)
 The users must ensure that these parameters are coherent. e.g. the template job submission script must set the correct name for the simulation log files, etc.
-- `input_parameters_names` (list of `num_dimensions` strings): important to modify the namelist to launch simulations.
+- `input_parameters_names` (list of `number_of_dimensions` strings): important to modify the namelist to launch simulations.
 Currently, ``Discoveri`` assumes that a Python namelist is used by the code, where after a line containing `#External_config` a dictionary will be created by ``Discoveri``, containing the names of the parameters to explore and their values.
 The namelist of the code must be prepared in order to use this dictionary.
 - `starting_directory`(string):
 - `home_directory`(string):
 - `path_executable`(string): the path of the executable.